 When we first started, it was extremely difficult.
 My dad’s death was still recent.
 I broke down a lot.
 But as time went on, it became less of a sad song to me.
 I mean, obviously, it’s a sad song about a very sad subject, but talking to people after shows and hearing about people’s similar experience was actually a very positive feeling.
 It sounds weird, but I feel very positive when I sing that song now.
 I feel like I’m telling a story that needs to be told.

-When I listened to your songs again, one particular line of "King Of Insects" now has in my opinion a deeper meaning in this prospering time of social media: "Words come easy behind the screen, when there's no interface-
+When I listened to your songs again, one particular line of "King Of Insects" now has in my opinion a deeper meaning in this prospering time of social media: "Words come easy behind the screen, when there's no interface-to-face to be seen".
+This reminds me now of the people spreading hate in the web without thinking about what this could do to other people.
+Are you perhaps also astonished or even frightened about some lines that have now more actuality as they had 20 years ago?

-Obviously, that kind of mindset was what inspired the song, but I think that was already a well-
+Obviously, that kind of mindset was what inspired the song, but I think that was already a well-established thing even 20 years ago.
+There weren’t just as many sites to spread it around.
+Something about anonymity really brings out people’s true selves out in terrible ways sometimes.

 I think I let a few of the artists choose, but for quite a few of them, I knew what I wanted them to do.
 So it was a bit of a mix.
 I ended up doing “King of Insects” myself because a couple of the bands I had hoped to have do remixes fell through.